 It was once the belief that PTSD only occurred with direct exposure to traumatic events.
 However, over the decades, neurologists have determined the considerable impact of passive exposure to trauma.
 Indirectly experiencing an unsettling traumatic event carries its own set of consequences for individuals and communities alike.
 Groups based on various distinctions (i.e., ethnicity, geography, faith) may experience collective trauma through a communal event.
 In the rare case, the global community may experience trauma collectively through an unprecedented catastrophic event.

-Data collected by health agencies around the globe regarding the mental health outcomes of this pandemic have reinforced the same conclusion: isolation from friends and family over a prolonged period or engaging/witnessing violence all reside within the same psychological spectrum.
-Much like an act of war, the trauma inflicted over the pandemic isn’t something that passes like any other event.
-It can be challenging for patients with PTSD to share their burdens with others however, one form of treatment is psychotherapy.
+It can be challenging for individuals with PTSD to share their burdens with others however, one form of treatment is psychotherapy.
 The benefits of psychotherapy also referred to as talk therapy, are innumerable.
 The main thing to know up front is that your burden is no longer just your own.
 Your psychotherapist will assist you with the mental tools to address your symptoms in real-time while also learning to cope should anything arise in the future.

-Psychotherapy for PTSD often consists of techniques such as Trauma Focused Cognitive Behavioral Therapy and Dialectical Behavior Therapy to name a few.
-The goal is to develop skills that help in coping with the stress produced from the traumatic event.
+Techniques used to address PTSD include Trauma Focused Cognitive Behavioral Therapy, Dialectical Behavior Therapy (DBT), Somatic based techniques and Cognitive Processing Therapy (CPT) to name a few.
 Navigating PTSD and the associated symptoms can be daunting however assistance from a mental health professional is beneficial.